MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/arm-onbarding-us-goverment.md

 # required metadata

 title: Complete the Azure Resource Manager (ARM) onboarding process for Azure US Government
 description: This topic explains how to complete the Azure Resource Manager (ARM) onboarding process for your connectors.
+This topic applies to Azure US Government projects.
-author: tonyafehr
+author: sericks007
 ms.date: 07/21/2021
 ms.topic: article
 audience: IT Pro